osxmidi/ScorchCrafter/README.md

 change into the dpf/utils folder and run

-python ./png2rgba.py DistrhoArtworkScorch (pathto /ScorchcrafterGUI/plugins/Scorch/artwork)
+python ./png2rgba.py DistrhoArtworkScorch (your path to /ScorchcrafterGUI/plugins/Scorch/artwork)

 (requires the Python Imaging Library, sudo apt-get install python-pil)